Joshua-Usi/osw/README.md

 ### Will the beatmap editor be supported?
 Though there is a button there for the beatmap editor.
 It is highly unlikely to be supported unless there is a feature request with high enough demand

+### So and so map does not work on the browser client
+Over the years, many beatmap creators have tried their best to break osu in their own way.
+As osw! is coded with different algorithms, some of these beatmaps will work differently compared to osu!.
+Maps such as [Solice of Oblivion](https://osu.ppy.sh/s/594751) by Professional Box do not correctly display the distorted sliders